How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Beyond the feed, you’ll need a few technical basics in place.

 For starters, link your Meta Business Manager to your ad account.
-And then, install the Facebook Pixel on your website or store so Meta can track user actions, which will then be used to optimize the product feed ads.
+And then install the Facebook Pixel on your website or store so Meta can track user actions, which will be used to optimize product feed ads.

 If you have an app, install the Facebook SDK and set up the correct app events.